freebsd/freebsd-src/pythonmod/doc/examples/example5.rst

         log_info("python: Option code {} was not found in the " "list.".format(code))

-.. note:: All occurences of the EDNS option code will be removed from the list:
+.. note:: All occurrences of the EDNS option code will be removed from the list:

 Controlling other modules' cache behavior